 3. Subtitles – English language translations of another language; does not include sound cues.
 In theatres, these are visible by all who watch the film; at home, you may choose to turn them on or off.

-If you are interested in finding out more about captioned film screenings in your area, check out Captionfish and its blog.
+If you are interested in finding out more about captioned film screenings in your area, check out Captionfish.
 It is also available to download as a free app for smart phones, and they have their own Twitter and Facebook pages.
 If you do not see your area listed but later find out there are captioned film showings in your area, contact them so that they can build their database!

 Home rentals and instant streaming: